DocumentationRelationships

 Column Description

-Name Contact name and profile photo (click to edit)
+Name Contact name and profile photo (hover the row and click the pencil icon to edit)

 Frequency How often you meet with this person